bernd/fpm-cookery/README.md

 It is using __fpm__ to create the actual packages.

+## Documentation

+Please find the documentation page here: https://fpm-cookery.readthedocs.org/

+Hosting and building of the documentation is provided by the great [Read the Docs project](https://readthedocs.org/)!

 ## Why?

 Building operating system packages for Debian/Ubuntu and RedHat using the